Tanishq2505/Acadata/README.md

 Features:
 - Shows all your attendance, timetable and marks data.
+- Timetable can be edited as per the user's request.
+Unrequired subjects can now be deleted just in a simple swipe.
 - Shows how many margins you have in classes.
 - Beautiful UI which is easy to read and understand
 - Stores data locally and sends none to the internet ensuring security.

 Update notes:
-- Changed timetable bottom navigation bar ui.
+- Added swipe to delete feature in timetable section.
-- Added visualisation to current and next day order
+- Added loading view to reset timetable button.
-- Bugs Fixed.
+- Bugs Fixed in attendance screen.